Convective Turing Bifurcation: Introduction

 with $B_{11}$ full rank.
 Interestingly, the existence problem for this case may be treated by the theory already developed here.
 For, integrating the $w_1$ equation gives a family of conservation laws $f_1(w)-B_{11} \partial_x w_1 - B_{12}\partial_x w_2\equiv p$, for $p$ a vector of parameters of dimension $\dim w_1$.
 Solving these relations using Fourier inversion combined with the implicit function theorem, we may obtain $w_1$ as a nonlocal function of $w_2$, yielding a family of nonlocal problems of the type treated in Section \ref{sec:MGN} smoothly parametrized by $p$, and satisfying Turing Hypotheses \eqref{hyp:Turing}.
 Applying the theory already developed, we find that small periodic traveling waves are given by $p\equiv \const$ and $w_2$ a solution of form \eqref{soln}.

 This generalizes existence results obtained in \cite{MC,S} in the case of a single conservation law for a model $O(2)$-invariant Swift-Hohenberg type equation.
-Continuing this analogy, we seek in \cite{WZ2} also a description of behavior/stability analogous to that of \cite{MC,S} in terms of amplitude equations coupling (cGL) and conserved quantities.
+Continuing this analogy, we derive in \cite{WZ2,WZ3} also a description of behavior/stability analogous to that of \cite{MC,S} in terms of amplitude equations coupling (cGL) and conserved quantities, generalizing results of \cite{HSZ} for B\'enard-Marangoni and thin-film flow.
+As noted in \cite{HSZ}, under the influence of convection, these amplitude equations in general become {\it singular}, exhibiting $\eps^{-1}$ order convective mixing in ``mean modes'' associated with conservation laws, a circumstance that greatly complicates the analyis of stability and behavior.
+It is this novel aspect, and the associated lack of Eckhaus-type stability analysis, we believe, that has up to now prevented the application of weakly unstable approximation techniques to the problem of initiation in vasculogenesis.
 An important further extension would be to treat the case of incomplete parabolicity $\det B=0$ occurring for actual physical models.

 Finally, and more speculatively, an important challenge is to go beyond the initialization phase to describe longer-term/larger scale development of vascular structure: that is, the slower time-scale ``emergent structure'' not directly programmed by the model/cell genetics.
 There are many possible dynamical systems mechanisms by which such multiscale dynamics can occur; see, e.g., \cite{CMM,BW1,BW2}.
 As a first step, we have in mind to apply modulation techniques like those developed in \cite{W,DSSS,JNRZ,SSSU,MZ} for the description of behavior of ``fully-developed'' large-amplitude patterns.
 As a model in one dimension, see for example the ``coarse-grained'' description of behavior of periodic Kuramoto--Sivashinsky cells in \cite{FST}, and its wide generalizations in \cite{JNRZ}.